Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Results

 \section{Results}

-We implement three different studies.
-Firstly, we perform ten runs of a proto-stellar cluster with intial total mass $10^6{\rm M}_\odot$ for three combinations of $\varepsilon$, $r_{\rm h}$ values for subsolar and low metallicity.
-These should represent the formation stage of typical Globular Clusters with final stellar mass $\sim 10^5{\rm M}_\odot$.
+We implemented three different studies.
+Firstly, we performed ten runs of a proto-stellar cluster with an initial total mass of $10^6{\rm M}_\odot$ for three combinations of $\varepsilon$, $r_{\rm h}$ values for subsolar and low metallicity.
+These should represent the formation stage of typical GCs with a final stellar mass of $\sim 10^5{\rm M}_\odot$.
 The results are summarized in Figures \ref{fig:BHmass_scatter_M1.0e6}, \ref{fig:BHMF_M1.0e6} and Table \ref{tab:dm_fit}.
 In the second study we provide a general picture of the effectiveness of our proto-BHMF-shift mechanism over a vast range of parameters.
-We run multitude additional simulations to inspect the whole $\varepsilon$, $r_{\rm h}$ space regarding the possibility of proto-BHMF-shift for vastly different cluster initial total mass values $10^{5-7}{\rm M}_\odot$, and for solar, subsolar and low metallicities.
+We ran multitude additional simulations to inspect the whole $\varepsilon$, $r_{\rm h}$ space regarding the possibility of a proto-BHMF-shift for vastly different cluster initial total mass values of $10^{5-7}{\rm M}_\odot$, and for solar, subsolar, and low metallicities.
 These results are summarized in Figure \ref{fig:eps_rhf}.
 In the third study, we model a typical proto-stellar cluster of the recent JWST observations in the Cosmic Gems arc galaxy.
-These results are displayed in Figures \ref{fig:m_max_rh_Cosmic_Gems_M3e6}, \ref{fig:BHMF_cosmic_gems}.
+These results are displayed in Figures \ref{fig:m_max_rh_Cosmic_Gems_M3e6} and \ref{fig:BHMF_cosmic_gems}.
 Finally we discuss the case of GW231123.